-This page is relevant to the Application Process and Ethics and Research Proposal Process of the Academic Master's and Doctorate in Psychology.
+This page is relevant to the Official Application Process and Ethics and Research Proposal Process of the Academic Master's and Doctorate in Psychology.

 The Academic Master's (MA) and Doctorate (PhD) degrees consist of a research project reported in the format of a dissertation in the case of the MA Psychology or a thesis in the case of the PhD Psychology.
 A general rule about the difference between the two is that for the MA, one should show that you are able to plan, manage, execute and report on an empirical research project.
 For the PhD a contribution to the field of psychology should be made.
+Click here for more information on the differences between a mini-dissertation, dissertation and doctorate thesis.

 1. Formal Admission Requirements

-For the Master's (MA Psychology) degree students are required to have obtained an honours degree with a minimum of 60% average mark.
+For the Master's (MA Psychology) degree, students are required to have obtained an honours degree with a minimum of 60% average mark.
 The Master's degree is awarded upon successful completion of a full-length dissertation (see the Faculty of Humanities yearbook for further requirements).
 Students are encouraged to complete the MA degree within two years.

-For the doctoral degree, (PhD Psychology), students are required to have obtained a recognised masters degree in psychology with a minimum mark of 65%.
+For the doctoral degree, (PhD Psychology), students are required to have obtained a recognised master's degree in psychology with a minimum mark of 65%.
 The doctoral degree is awarded upon successful completion of a full-length thesis and oral defence of the thesis (see the Faculty of Humanities yearbook for further requirements).
 Students are encouraged to complete the PhD degree within three years.

 You can peruse the department's research programmes and topics and are welcome to email lecturers for more information on their thematic research areas.